iMPACT-erosion/iMPACT-erosion.github.io/index.md

 iMPACT-erosion offers a comprehensive set of **interactive Jupyter Notebooks** and **Python functions** that guide users through the entire hydrological + soil erosion modelling process.
 These resources are organized into three stages: **Start, Test and Explore**

-Important: we have included links to run iMPACT Notebooks on the cloud by using Binder (https://mybinder.org/), so that they are accessible by a web browser **without requiring any local installation**.
-Just click [here](https://mybinder.org/v2/gh/iRONStoolbox/iRONStoolbox/HEAD?urlpath=%2Fnotebooks%2FiRONS/Notebooks)
+Important: we have included links to run iMPACT Notebooks on the cloud by using [Binder](https://mybinder.org/), so that they are accessible by a web browser **without requiring any local installation**.

 ### **1. iMPACT-Start**